JamesBarryMusic/iD3_Tagger/README.rst

 ID3 data editor
 ===============
-This Python package allows to access ID3 tags in MP3 files.
+This code allows users to access ID3 tags in MP3 files.
 There are the usual operations such as *set, get, update, delete*.

 Prerequisites